 Q - Can you freeze the Brie?

-A - We DO NOT recommend freezing Jule's Cashew Brie.
+A - NO. We DO NOT recommend freezing Jule's Cashew Brie.
 We have seen rind damage with freezing which can lead to the cheese going bad.

 Q- What is black Garlic?